Gull: Breeding

 Most gulls breed once a year and have predictable breeding seasons lasting for three to five months.
-Gulls begin to assemble around the colony for a few weeks prior to occupying the colony.
+Gulls begin to assemble around the colony for a few weeks prior to occupying it.
 Existing pairs re-establish their pair-bonds, and unpaired birds begin courting.
-Birds then move back into their territories and new males establish new territories and attempt to court females.
-Gulls defend their territories from rivals of both sexes through calls and aerial attacks.
+Pairs then move back into their territories, and new males establish new territories and attempt to court females.
+Gulls defend their territories from rivals of both sexes using calls and aerial attacks.

-Nest building is also part of the pair-bonding.
-Gull nests are usually mats of herbaceous matter with a central nest cup.
-Nests are usually built on the ground, but a few species build nests on cliffs, including the kittiwakes, which almost always nest in such habitats, and in some cases in trees, and high places like Bonaparte's gulls.
-Species that nest in marshes must construct a nesting platform to keep the nest dry, particularly in species that nest in tidal marshes.
+Nest building is an important part of the pair-bonding process.
+Most gull nests are mats of herbaceous matter with a central nest cup.
+Nests are usually built on the ground, but a few species establish their nests on cliffs (the usual preference for kittiwakes), and some choose to nest in trees and high places (e.g. Bonaparte's gulls).
+Species that nest in marshes need to construct a nesting platform to keep the nest dry, particularly species that nest in tidal marshes.
 Both sexes gather nesting material and build the nest, but the division of labour is not always exactly equal.
 In coastal towns, many gulls nest on rooftops and can be observed by nearby human residents.

-Clutch size is typically three eggs, although it is two in some of the smaller species and only one egg for the swallow-tailed gull.
-Within colonies, birds synchronise their laying, with synchronisation being higher in larger colonies, although after a certain point, this levels off.
-The eggs of gulls are usually dark tan to brown or dark olive with dark splotches and scrawl markings, and are well camouflaged.
-Both sexes incubate the eggs, with incubation bouts lasting between one and four hours during the day and one parent incubating through the night.
-Research on various bird species including the gull suggests that females form pair bonds with other females to obtain alloparental care for their dependent offspring, a behavior seen in other animal species, like the elephants, wolves, and the fathead minnow.
+Clutch size is typically three eggs, although some of the smaller gulls only lay two, and the swallow-tailed gull produces a single egg.
+Birds synchronise their laying within colonies, with a higher level of synchronisation in larger colonies.
+The eggs of gulls are usually dark tan to brown or dark olive with dark splotches and scrawl markings, and they are well camouflaged.
+Both sexes incubate the eggs; incubation bouts last between one and four hours during the day, and one parent incubates through the night.
+Research on various bird species, including gulls, suggests that females form pair bonds with other females to obtain alloparental care for their dependent offspring, a behaviour seen in other animal species, such as elephants, wolves, and the fathead minnow.

-Incubation lasts between 22 and 26 days, and begins after laying the first egg, although it is discontinuous until the second egg is laid.
-This means the first two chicks are born close together, and the third chick some time later.
-Young chicks are brooded by their parents for about one or two weeks, and often at least one parent remains with them, until they fledge, to guard them.
-Both parents feed the chicks, although early on in the rearing period, the male does most of the feeding and the female most of the brooding and guarding.
+Lasting between 22 and 26 days, incubation begins after the first egg is laid but is not continuous until after the second egg is laid, meaning that the first two chicks hatch at about the same time, and the third some time later.
+Young chicks are brooded by their parents for about one or two weeks, and often at least one parent stays behind to guard the chicks until they fledge.
+Although the chicks are fed by both parents, early on in the rearing period the male does most of the feeding and the female most of the brooding and guarding.